 - Vendor will use industry standard, up-to-date tools, and technologies such as antivirus protections and intrusion detection methods, and according to the IT Vulnerability Management Standard.

-- Third-party staff with access to IT data and resources, such as staff augmentation resources with a courtesy appointment, must comply with training requirements as defined by the Information Security and Privacy Training Standard.
+- All third-party staff with access to IT data and resources, such as staff augmentation resources with a courtesy appointment, must comply with training requirements as defined by the Information Security and Privacy Training Standard.

 - FSU’s email system is the official means of communication for university business.
 Third-party staff assigned an FSU email address are required to conduct FSU business from their FSU assigned email address containing the fsu.edu domain.
 Additional requirements for authorization and access are defined in IT Access, Authorization and Authentication Standard.